JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/oneaudit/OneAuditWithFuzz/OneAuditWithFuzzLinear.html" rel="OneAuditWithFuzz">![OneAuditWithFuzz](docs/plots2/oneaudit/OneAuditWithFuzz/OneAuditWithFuzzLinear.png)</a>

-There's not much change as the CVR errors increase; the variance generated by the errors is small compared to the OneAudit variance from the pooled data.
+There's not much change as the CVR errors increase; the variance generated by the errors is small compared to the OneAudit variance from the pooled ballots.

 ## Effect of Phantoms on Samples needed